giuliodondi/kOS-Shuttle_OPS1/README.md

 **Required mods:**
 - A complete install of RSS/Realism Overhaul with Ferram Aerospace Resarch.
 - Kerbal Operating System
-- Space Shuttle System mod, [I recommend my own fork of SpaceODY's Shuttle System so that the RO configs will be identical to what I use](https://github.com/giuliodondi/Space-Shuttle-System-Expanded).
+- Space Shuttle System mod, [Use my own fork of SpaceODY's Shuttle System so that the RO configs will be identical to what I use](https://github.com/giuliodondi/Space-Shuttle-System-Expanded).
-  Should also work with SpaceODY's original fork :  https://github.com/SpaceODY/Space-Shuttle-System-Expanded
 - **[My Shuttle entry script](https://github.com/giuliodondi/kOS-ShuttleEntrySim) required by RTLS and TAL aborts.
 Grab the latest version from its repo**

+In principle it also works with SpaceODY's original fork (https://github.com/SpaceODY/Space-Shuttle-System-Expanded) but only if you use the White external tank, since the way parts are configured in that mod, the other two ET variants are actually distinct parts with different names and the script currently can only look for one kind.
+My fork uses B9 parts switch for the ET variants and thus does not have this problem.

 You will find one folder:
 - **Script**